apache/incubator-teaclave-java-tee-sdk/README.md

 #### 4. Develop host submodule to create and invoke enclave service

-`cd helloworld/host/src/main/java/com/sample/helloworld` and create an host package in this submodule `mkdir host`.
+`cd helloworld/host/src/main/java/com/sample/` and create an host package in this submodule `mkdir -p helloworld/host`.

 then create Main.java to show how to create and invoke an enclave service.